 Listening to this very news from him, the hearts of his fans ached and their eyes got numb as he built his special place in everyone’s hearts due to several reasons.
-Let’s have a quick glance on some of the facts related to his life which made him stand out and different from others.
+Let’s have a quick glance at some of the facts related to his life that made him stand out and different from others.

 Only captain to win all three ICC trophies

 MS Dhoni led India to victory in the inaugural edition of World T20 in 2007, followed it with an ODI World Cup triumph in 2011 and then became the only captain to lift all three ICC tournaments by leading India to the Champions Trophy title in 2013.

 He played his hand at football and badminton as well

 For those who don’t know, Mahi is not only a talented cricket player, he has also played a fair deal of football.
 Apart from these two, he also used to have a good rapport at the badminton court.
 Dhoni made his Ranji Trophy debut for Bihar in the 1999–2000 seasons as an eighteen-year-old.

 The highest-paid player in the 2008 IPL auction